Weighted Reed-Solomon convolutional codes: Field size for MDP WRS convolutional codes

 \subsection{Field size for memory 1}

 In Proposition \ref{prop:Dknma} we gave a general upper bound on the value $D(k,n,\delta,\alpha)$, which then produces a sufficient field size for constructing WRS convolutional codes.
-Here we improve this upper bound when the resulting code or its dual code has memory $m=1$, that is when $\delta \leq \max\{k, n-k\}$.
-In order to do so, we will distinguish two cases: when $\min\{k,n-k\}<\max\{k,n-k\}$ and when $k=n-k$.
+Here we improve this upper bound when the resulting code has memory $m=1$, that is when $\delta \leq k$.
+In order to do so, we will distinguish two cases: when $k<n-k$ and when $k=n-k$.